Introduction to the Art of War

 Understanding the Environment (Heaven)

-Sun Tzu’s principle of Heaven refers to the external conditions that can influence the outcome of a battle.
-In business, understanding the environment is about staying attuned to the broader market conditions that impact your industry.
+Sun Tzu's principle of Heaven refers to external conditions that can influence the outcome of a battle.
+In business, understanding the environment means staying attuned to the broader market conditions that impact your industry.

 These include economic trends, technological advancements, regulatory changes, and cultural shifts.
 A company that fails to monitor these external factors risks being blindsided by unforeseen challenges or missing out on emerging opportunities.